Eines-Informatiques-Avancades/Project_2025/README.md

 Another standalone program, `binning.f90`, is also included to perform the statistical analysis of the results produced by the simulation.

-The project tree has the following structure (excluding git-related files, such as this README).
+The project tree for each of the two versions has the following structure:

 ```
 .